ncfavier/cubical-experiments/src-1lab/ObjectClassifiers.lagda.md

 universal property, we only record the top-left corner $A$ and the bottom map $a$, and ask for an equivalence between $A$ and a given pullback of $\mathcal{U}^\mathsf{p}$ along $a$.
-This fully determines the projection maps out of $A$, so we are justified in leaving them out by function extensionality and constractibility of singletons.
+This fully determines the projection maps out of $A$, so we are justified in leaving them out by function extensionality and contractibility of singletons.
 Note that we *cannot* similarly contract $A$ away as that would implicitly assume univalence.

 ```agda